JaegyuDev/piston/readme.md

 ## Installation

-To install the `piston` CLI tool, use the following command:
+To install `piston`, use the following command:

 ```
 go install github.com/JaegyuDev/piston@latest